MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 This exercise includes the following tasks:

-1. Create a console app and `Customer` class
+1. Create a console app and a class named "Customer"

-1. Create instance constructors for the `Customer` class
+1. Create instance constructors for the "Customer" class

-1. Create an `Account` class with instance constructors
+1. Create a class named "Account" that includes instance constructors

-1. Implement static constructors for the `Account` class
+1. Implement static constructors for the "Account" class.

 ## Task 1: Create a console app and `Customer` class

-In this task, you create a console app, add a `Customer` class to the project, and then create class definition for the `Customer` class that includes public fields and a parameterless constructor.
+In this task, you create a console app, add a `Customer` class to the project, and then create a class definition for the `Customer` class.
+The class definition includes public fields and a parameterless constructor.

-Use the following steps to complete this section of the exercise:
+Use the following steps to complete this task:

 1. Open Visual Studio Code.